Why Benefits Enrollment Is Still Stuck in 2015

 That architecture is being built.
 And when it's in place, the October crunch — the portal logins, the manual re-entry, the reconciliation nightmares — is going to look exactly as avoidable as it always was.

-If you run enrollment operations and you're tired of the controlled crisis, [schedule a conversation](/schedule).
-We built [the governance layer](/blog/governance-layer-nobody-wanted-to-talk-about) specifically for this problem.
+We built the governance layer specifically for this problem.